Dog Anal Glands: The Dog Parent's Guide to Understanding Dog Anal Glands

 WHAT DOGS NEED THIS SERVICE?

 Certain breeds (usually on the small side) are more likely to need monthly, manual expression of their glands: Chihuahuas, Toy and Miniature Poodles, Cocker Spaniels, Lhasa Apsos, Basset Hounds, and Beagles top the list.
-However, anal gland issues can affect dogs of all sizes.
+However, an anal gland problem can affect dogs of all sizes.
+Dogs anal sac disease includes conditions such as anal gland impaction, infection or abscess, ruptured anal gland abscess, and anal gland cancer, which can cause significant pain and potential risks, including cancerous tumors.

 Some common causes and contributing factors include: